Korean Evangelical Association Celebrates Church Extension

 What might seem like a simple dedication service for a building extension was so much more.
 For many of those there, especially those who attended there for decades, this represented a well spring of hope.

 Many awards were given to families, in appreciation of their outstanding efforts to make the church extension possible.
-It was beautiful seeing the families going on stage together and taking pictures with Rev. Ki Yeal Lee, the local pastor of KEA.
+It was beautiful seeing the families going on stage together and taking pictures with Rev. Lee.

-A significant part of this ceremony was honoring the life and dedication of Yoon Myung (Jacob) Park.
+A significant part of this ceremony was honoring the life of Mr. Yoon Myung (Jacob) Park.
 He ascended to the spirit world in April this year.
-As a key board member of KEA, he spearheaded this extension project and more: he made everyone feel like family.
+As a board member of KEA, he spearheaded this extension project while making everyone feel like family.

 Many would say he was the one who brought life to this community through his love and laughter.
 When his wife received an award on his behalf, I could see tears and hear sniffling all around the room.
 There was also a moment of silence given to him.
 I could feel his spirit in the building when the video presentation started with a clip of Yoon Myung as he spoke about the project.